 Further applications

 To measure degree of internationalization, `globaltrends` offers a wide array of empirical possibilities.
-It allows researchers to compare degree of internationalization for various organizations on a unified scale (e.g. *Coca-Cola Company*, *Facebook Inc.*, *Real Madrid*, and *Manchester United*).
+It allows researchers to compare degree of internationalization for various organizations on a unified scale (e.g., *Coca-Cola Company*, *Facebook Inc.*, *Real Madrid*, and *Manchester United*).
 In addition, the time-series nature of Google Trends allows for historical analysis of internationalization patterns and speed within organizations.

 [XXXXX plot014 XXXXX]

 The enormous detail of the data opens additional applications in research that are impossible with traditional measures of internationalization.
-For instance, using `globaltrends` on a subnational level (e.g. `locations = us_states`) allows researchers to study proliferation within a country and, for example, to trace a particular market entry.
+For instance, using `globaltrends` on a subnational level (e.g., `locations = us_states`) allows researchers to study proliferation within a country and, for example, to trace a particular market entry.
 In addition, `globaltrends` offers applications beyond corporate internationalization, such as data on global interest in products, persons, events, social trends or scandals.

 [XXXXX plot015 XXXXX]